Tommissed/HotelDataAnalysis/README.md

 - DAX (Data Analysis Expressions for custom metrics)
 - Power Query (data transformation and ETL)

-## The report dashboard includes ways to filter for hotels by their type, as well as by which Country the hotel is in.
-Users are also able to filter by specific dates
+## If viewed in PowerBI, the report dashboard includes ways to filter for hotels by their type (City/Resort).
+Filtering by which Country the hotel is in or by specific dates is also available.